b-kolar/JRC_seeker-archived-v1-/README.md

 ```
 bin_size : size of bins for binzarization and ChromHMM segmentation.
 Measured in base pairs.
 Recommended not to change. (default: 200)

+region : if a specific region of the BAM file is to be investigated OR if the BAM file contains one chromosome, specify this here (e.g. "chr1" or "chr20:0-1000").
+Only one region is permitted and if changing this setting, ensure that the chromosomes.txt file is manually created (see instructions above).
+In most circumstances, the entire BAM file is to be processed and this should thus be set to "none". (default: "none")

 lower_im_methylation_bound : intermediately methylated methylation value for lower boundary for binarization.
 Recommended not to change (default: 0.2)

 upper_im_methylation_bound : intermediately methylated methylation value for upper boundary for binarization.
 Recommended not to change (default: 0.8)